Symmetric mutations algebras in the context of sub-cluster algebras: Abstract

 \section{Abstract}

 For a rooted cluster algebra $\mathcal{A}(Q)$ over a valued quiver $Q$, a \emph{symmetric cluster variable} is any cluster variable belonging to a cluster associated with a quiver $\sigma (Q)$, for some permutation $\sigma$.
 The subalgebra of $\mathcal{A}(Q)$ generated by all symmetric cluster variables is called the \emph{symmetric mutation subalgebra} and is denoted by $\mathcal{B}(Q)$.
 In this paper we identify the class of cluster algebras that satisfy $\mathcal{B}(Q)=\mathcal{A}(Q)$, which contains almost every quiver of finite mutation type.
-In the process of proving the main theorem, we provide a classification of quivers mutations classes based on their weights.
+In the process of proving the main result, we provide a classification of quivers mutations classes that relates their maximum weights to the shapes of the initial quivers.
 Some properties of symmetric mutation subalgebras are given.

 {\bf MSC (2010):} Primary 13F60, Secondary 05E15.

 {\bf Keywords:} Cluster Algebras, Sub-cluster algebras, Mutations subalgebras.